-The factors listed under "Risk Factors," as well as any cautionary language in this annual report, provide examples of risks, uncertainties, and events that may cause our actual results to differ materially from the expectations or estimates we describe in our forward-looking statements.
-Although we believe that our expectations are based on reasonable assumptions, actual results may differ materially from those in the forward-looking statements as a result of various factors, including, but not limited to, those described under the heading "Risk Factors" and elsewhere in this annual report.
+The factors listed under "Risk Factors" in this Annual Report on Form 10-K (the "Annual Report"), as well as any cautionary language in this Annual Report, provide examples of risks, uncertainties, and events that may cause our actual results to differ materially from the expectations or estimates we describe in our forward-looking statements.
+Although we believe that our expectations are based on reasonable assumptions, actual results may differ materially from those in the forward-looking statements as a result of various factors, including, but not limited to, those described under the heading "Risk Factors" and elsewhere in this Annual Report.

-Forward-looking statements speak only as of the date of this annual report.
+Forward-looking statements speak only as of the date of this Annual Report.
 We do not have any intention, and do not undertake, to update any forward-looking statements.
-As a result of these risks and uncertainties, readers are cautioned not to place undue reliance on the forward-looking statements included in this annual report or that may be made elsewhere from time to time by, or on behalf of, us.
+As a result of these risks and uncertainties, readers are cautioned not to place undue reliance on the forward-looking statements included in this Annual Report or that may be made elsewhere from time to time by, or on behalf of, us.
 All forward-looking statements attributable to us are expressly qualified by these cautionary statements.